Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Abstract

 \section{Abstract}

-We report results on the long-term variation of the neutron rate at the Canfranc Underground Laboratory, of importance for the rare event searches located there.
+We report results on the long-term variation of the neutron counting rate at the Canfranc Underground Laboratory, of importance for several low-background experiments installed there, including rare-event searches.
 The measurement campaign was performed employing the High Efficiency Neutron Spectrometry Array (HENSA) mounted in Hall~A and lasted 412 live days.
-The present study is the first long-term measurement of the neutron rate with sensitivity over a wide range of neutron energies (from thermal to 10~GeV) carried on in any underground laboratory so far.
-Data on the environmental variables inside the experimental hall (radon concentration, air temperature, pressure and humidity) were also acquired during all the measurement campaign.
-We have investigated for the first time the evolution of the neutron rate for different energies of the neutrons and its connection with the ambient variables.
+The present study is the first long-term measurement of the neutron rate with sensitivity over a wide range of neutron energies (from thermal up to 0.1~GeV and beyond) performed in any underground laboratory so far.
+Data on the environmental variables inside the experimental hall (radon concentration, air temperature, air pressure and humidity) were also acquired during all the measurement campaign.
+We have investigated for the first time the evolution of the neutron rate for different energies of the neutrons and its correlation with the ambient variables. \keywords{Underground physics \and Neutron background \and Neutron flux \and $^3$He proportional counters}